DjangoGirls/organizer-manual/tutorial/README.md

 ## I found a bug in the tutorial!

 Go to our [Github repository](http://github.com/DjangoGirls/tutorial), fork it and send us a pull request.
-All kinds of help help are really appreciated.
+All kinds of help are really appreciated.